Teradata/jupyter-demos/README.md

 Use outlier filtering to identify and remove outliers from a dataset.<br>
 [Python Version](./Recipes/ClearScape_Functions/OutlierFilterFitandTransform.ipynb)

-#### QQNorm function in Vantage
+#### QQNorm function in Teradata
 Determine if values in a data column follow normal distribution or not.<br>
 [Python Version](./Recipes/ClearScape_Functions/QQNorm.ipynb)

-#### SimpleImputeFit and SimpleImputeTransform functions in Vantage
+#### SimpleImputeFit and SimpleImputeTransform functions in Teradata
 Use the two functions to impute missing values in a dataset.<br>
 [Python Version](./Recipes/ClearScape_Functions/SimpleImputeFitandTransform.ipynb)

-#### UnivariateStatistics function in Vantage
+#### UnivariateStatistics function in Teradata
-Use the UnivariateStatistics function available in Vantage  to explore the descriptive statistics of a dataset<br>
+Use the UnivariateStatistics function available in Teradata  to explore the descriptive statistics of a dataset<br>
 [Python Version](./Recipes/ClearScape_Functions/UnivariateStatistics.ipynb)

-#### Using Pearson's chi-squared test function in Vantage
+#### Using Pearson's chi-squared test function in Teradata
-Use the Vantage implementation of Pearson's chi-square test to compare goodness of fit, homogeneity, and independence.<br>
+Use the Teradata implementation of Pearson's chi-square test to compare goodness of fit, homogeneity, and independence.<br>
 [Python Version](./Recipes/ClearScape_Functions/ChiSq.ipynb)

-#### Using the Analysis of Variance (Anova) function in Vantage
+#### Using the Analysis of Variance (Anova) function in Teradata
 Use the Anova function to execute a statistical test to analyze the difference between the means of more than two groups<br>
 [Python Version](./Recipes/ClearScape_Functions/Anova.ipynb)

-#### WhichMax function in Vantage
+#### WhichMax function in Teradata
 Use the WhichMax function to explore a dataset.
 Displays all rows that have the maximum value in a specified input table column.<br>
 [Python Version](./Recipes/ClearScape_Functions/WhichMax.ipynb)

-#### WhichMin function in Vantage
+#### WhichMin function in Teradata
 Use the WhichMin function to return a specified minimum value in a specified table's column.<br>
 [Python Version](./Recipes/ClearScape_Functions/WhichMin.ipynb)